Versatility and deep selection have made the genus a top seller for Oregon growers

 With the trend towards smaller lot sizes in new home construction, many homeowners look for smaller conifers that won’t overwhelm the lot.

-Weeping white spruce (Picea glauca ‘Pendula’) is Iseli Nursery’s second most popular seller, and they call it a real showstopper.
+Weeping white spruce (Picea glauca ‘Pendula’) is a popular seller at Iseli Nursery, and they call it a real showstopper.

 “We have a specimen on the property that’s about 40 years old; it’s quite stunning.”
 Babcock said.
 “The weeping white spruce is popular, especially for smaller urban lots.
 It creates a lot of impact without taking up much space.”